[object Object]

 How you’ll learn

-• You’ll learn by consuming the written resources at your own pace.
+• You’ll explore the course by reading the written resources at your own pace

 • Codeacademy also offers an integrated AI learning assistant.